daysofwonder/asmodeenet_sso_js/README.md

 If you are looking for a super simple popup example, look at the [examples/index.html](examples/index.html) and [examples/cbpop.html](examples/cbpop.html) files.

-Note that it's OK to place the call to trackCb at teh very top of your HTML page (i.e. even before calling Asmodee.init() ).
+Note that it's OK to place the call to trackCb at the very top of your HTML page (i.e. even before calling Asmodee.init() ).
 This will ensure the fastest closing of the popup window.
 The code is smart enough to work even without the initialization yet.

 Please note that the OpenID Connect specifications require the connection data to be returned as an anchor in the redirect_uri.
 As a result, server-code won't be exposed to them.